 Testing for Radon

-Long-term test kits Radon test kits are available at EcoSuperior for $50.
+Long-term test kits Radon test kits are available at EcoSuperior for $50 (price includes lab fees).
 These kits are the most accurate way to test your home, and are available for purchase here.
-Prices include lab fees and return postage.
-Order online & contactless-ly grab your kit during one of our curb-side pick-up hours.
+Order online or from our office during business hours.

 Using the Kit

-• When the testing period is over, place the unit and the data tracking sheet in the envelope (postage not included) and mail to the laboratory.
-Test results will be sent to you by email or return mail.
+- When the testing period is over, place the unit and the data tracking sheet in the envelope (postage not included) and mail to the laboratory.
+Test results will be sent to you by email.

 *Note: